A Drummer’s Testament: Dagbamba Society and Culture in the Twentieth Century

 With a changing fifth line, the image of culture in The Creative changes to the image of the hexagram representing The Treasure, or Possession in Great Measure, where the fifth line refers to one whose “truth is accessible, yet dignified.”
 The I Ching’s comment that “The situation is very favorable” reflects the blessing of the encounter with Alhaji Ibrahim and also reflects my role in our work.
 The image of The Treasure is the sun in heaven, illuminating the earth, and the judgment indicates the unification of “strength and clarity, . . . a time of strength within, clarity and culture without. ” The weak line in the favored position holds the strong lines “by virtue of unselfish modesty.”
 “Shyness is a human being,” say the Dagbamba.
 Through my shyness and respect, I represented the water that flowed into Alhaji Ibrahim’s coolness, as the hexagram suggests, enabling his “power to express itself in a graceful and controlled way,” a bonding of shared ideas about the energy of learning and creativity.

 The Creative, like culture, is beyond any one person.
-The ancient commentaries on the efficacy of The Creative intriguingly maintain also that the hexagram, by positing beginnings, “furthers the world with beauty.”
+Almost in prescient affinity with the modern philosophers who discern a possible redemptive value in artistic achievement, the ancient commentaries on the efficacy of The Creative intriguingly maintain also that the hexagram, by positing beginnings, “furthers the world with beauty.”
 The commentaries therefore note that writing, words, and thoughts about The Creative are incomplete expressions.
 In the world of Father Drummer, a musician, what cannot be explained becomes a proverb, and a proverb becomes a name that defines a person, and a name becomes a dance that defines a community.
 The commentaries further explain that the greatness of The Creative lies in the fact that nothing much can be said about it and the means by which it works, but note that “individual lines open up and unfold the thought, so that the character of the whole is explained through its different sides.”
 In the continuously increasing scope of Alhaji Ibrahim’s lectures, similarly, portions of the cloth of culture are unfolded layer by layer, examining each pattern or custom in detail without reference to a dominant creative force, apart from an underlying acknowledgment of God.
 The intricate scale of the work reflects again on the vast scale of The Creative and recalls the imagery of perseverance and confidence in the persistence through time of creative influence.
 Alhaji Ibrahim had consulted people he trusted and decided to do the work, and once we started, in a way it was impossible not to go on.
 I have no doubt that because of the greatness of his intellect and knowledge and the greatness of his heart, he had glimpses of all of it, even from the beginning.
 He knew that he was hearing the words of those who had talked to him, the great people who trained him, and he knew that what was inside him and passing through him was moving because of a blending of identities between him and me.
 He was my best friend and my father, and I was his best friend and his child.
 I became, to the extent I learned, a Dagbamba drummer, Lunʒɛɣu, and Alhaji Ibrahim talked a book about a great culture to the extent he knew it.
 Through our identification and love, that culture revealed its scope in life, becoming both my testament and his.
 One of us knew and one of us asked, and through the controlling force of the first and inclusive attribute of The Creative, the sublime generative power of “ideas that have yet to become real,” the individual forms flowed to their appropriate places.
 It took us many years, and we reached our extent.

 1. The I Ching, or Book of Changes, 3rd. rev. edition, trans. by Richard Wilhelm and Cary F. Barnes (Princeton: Bollingen Series, Princeton University Press, 1967), quoted passages from pp. 3-15, 59-63, 369-97, 456-60.